CKalitin/ckalitin.github.io/_posts/2025-07-08-canada-space-industry.md

 To begin my analysis of the Canadian Space Industry I used my [McDowell Dataset Analysis repo](https://ckalitin.github.io/space/2025/06/08/space-industry-charts.html) to generate a few charts about the history of Canadian Payloads that have successfully made it into orbit.

+On net, only about 100 Canadian satellites have ever been launched into space.

-The trend in Canadian payloads looks roughly exponential and it feels like you could fit an exponential to them without much worry.
+A positive sign is that the trend in Canadian payloads looks roughly exponential and it feels like you could fit an exponential to them without much worry.
 However, seeing as there were only 10 payloads launched in 2024 and 2025 so far, we need to carefully check our assumptions before predicting extreme growth.

 #### Upcoming Canadian Payloads